I don't know how well Mike Montgomery slept Sunday night and Monday morning, but his reputation didn't get a wink.

 "I have great passion for this game and tonight, I let my emotions get away from me in the heat of the moment," the coach said in a statement released around midnight, nearly three hours after the game.
 "While my intent was to motivate our student-athletes, my behavior was inappropriate and I apologize for my actions."

-Athletic director Sandy Barbour also chimed in with a statement indicating intolerance for Montgomery's
+Athletic director Sandy Barbour also chimed in with a statement indicating intolerance for Montgomery's behavior while simultaneously expressing her belief that the coach has learned his lesson.

 "Sunday's game was an emotional one for everyone who cares deeply about our men's basketball program, and the Bears certainly showed tremendous resolve coming back to earn a win over USC," Barbour said.
 "However, it is unacceptable for our coaches to have physical contact with student-athletes regardless of the circumstances.
-The second-half incident was certainly out of character for Mike Montgomery,
+The second-half incident was certainly out of character for Mike Montgomery, and I am confident that something like this will not happen again."

 I'd like to be confident, too.
 I like Mike.
 I think he's a solid guy and an excellent college basketball coach, even if his work in five seasons at Cal is has not been as impressive as it was during his 18 years at Stanford.